 - 3.1 Falkirk is situated right at the centre of Scotland.
 It has a growing population of over 154,000, with just under 60,000 people working in the area.
 The population is expected to grow yet further to over 168,000 by 2035 (an increase of 9.3%), making it one of the fastest growing areas in Scotland.
 The population of the area has increased by 6.3% over the last decade, with most of this growth taking place in the last four to five years. - 3.2 The settlement pattern within the Board's area is a network of small to medium sized towns.
 The principal town of Falkirk, with a population of around 37,700, is centrally located and serves as the main shopping, service and employment centre for the area.
 Separated from Falkirk by a narrow green belt are the urban areas of Larbert/Stenhousemuir, Polmont and Grangemouth.
 The former two are largely residential in character, while Grangemouth is home to the largest petrochemical complex in Scotland, as well as a major port on the River Forth.
 In the western reaches of the area lie the settlements of Denny/Dunipace, Bonnybridge and Banknock, while to the east, overlooking the Forth, sits the town of Bo'ness.
 Some 18 smaller village communities are scattered across the rural part of the area. - 3.3 The number of premises licenses in the Board area has remained relatively unchanged since 2009 with only minor fluctuations between years.
-According to figures produced by the Scottish Public Health Observatory (ScotPHO), the number of on-sales premises licenses is statistically significantly lower than the national average with the number of off-sales premises licences not being significantly different from the national average. - 3.4 Of the 14 indicators reported in the alcohol profile for the Falkirk area published in 2013 by ScotPHO, Falkirk has 7 that are significantly better then the national average, 3 that are the same or slightly better and 3 that are significantly worse, being for instances of common assault, breach of the peace and alcohol treatment waiting times. - 3.5 The Chief Constable's report to the Board under section 12A of the Act for the year to 31 March 2013 which was issued in October 2013 concluded that there are no emerging trends within the Falkirk Area Command relating to alcohol and that through proactive measures adopted by Police Scotland, alcohol related crime had seen a 14% reduction from 2011/12 to 2012/13.
-During the same period, 53 test purchases were conducted by Police Scotland with no failures reported.
+However, according to the Scottish Government Statistical Bulletin, Crime and Justice, Scottish Liquor Licensing Statistics 2014/15, the number of on-sales premises licenses is statistically significantly lower than the national average with the number of off-sales premises licences not being significantly different from the national average. - 3.4 Of the 14 indicators reported in the alcohol profile for the Falkirk area published in 2013 by ScotPHO, Falkirk has 7 that are significantly better then the national average, 3 that are the same or slightly better and 3 that are significantly worse, being for instances of common assault, breach of the peace and alcohol treatment waiting times.

+- 3.5 The Chief Constable's report to the Board under section 12A of the Act for the year to 31 March 2014 which was issued in February 2015.
+The reports covering the last 2 years have not identified any emerging trends within the Falkirk Area Command relating to alcohol, and that through proactive measures adopted by Police Scotland, alcohol related crime has seen a reduction.
 While not being complacent about the impact of irresponsible alcohol consumption on individuals and on communities, the Board considers that the thrust of this policy statement should build on the previous policy approach rather than being a radical departure from it.